St. Louis Park, MN

 - The City of St. Louis Park does not treat any areas for mosquitos or other insects.
 Services to monitor and control nuisance insect populations in the metropolitan area, including St. Louis Park, are provided by the Metropolitan Mosquito Control District.
 For more information, visit mmcd.org.

-If you have a healthy elm tree or an infected oak tree, you may wish to have your tree injected with a fungicide that prevents Dutch elm disease or halts oak wilt disease.
+If you have a healthy elm tree or an oak tree with early symptoms oak wilt, you may wish to have your tree injected with a fungicide that prevents Dutch elm disease or halts oak wilt disease.
 The City of St. Louis Park will reimburse you for a portion of the cost of a qualifying injection.
-Visit the tree treatment page for more information.
+Visit the tree treatment and removal page for more information about discounted tree treatment options.
 For questions or concerns about tree injections, contact the city's natural resources division at 952.924.2562 or naturalresources@stlouisparkmn.gov.

 Dutch elm disease.
-Symptoms include wilting of one or more of the upper branches (leaves on these branches turn brown, wilt and eventually fall off) and brown staining of the wood immediately under the bark (in healthy trees, the sapwood is milky white).
+Dutch elm disease is caused by an invasive fungus and affects all elms native to Minnesota.
+Symptoms include wilting of one or more of the upper branches (leaves on these branches first turn yellow, then brown, wilt and eventually fall off) and brown staining of the wood immediately under the bark (in healthy trees, the sapwood is milky white).
+This disease can be managed with preventive fungicide treatments every three years.
+Arbotect 20-S is the most effective fungicide treatment against DED.

 Oak wilt disease.
+Oak wilt disease is caused by an invasive fungus.
 A tree infected with oak wilt will have leaf discoloration, which begins at the outer edge of the leaf and progresses inward.
 Leaves turn a dull green, bronze or tan and finally turn brown and shrivel.
-Oak wilt may be transmitted from tree to tree through root grafts (root transmission), so two or more oaks growing closely together may infect each other.
+Oak wilt is transmitted from tree to tree primarily by sap-feeding beetles attracted to freshly wounded oak trees.
+These beetles are typically active April through October.
+Don’t prune oak trees during this time to avoid spreading infection.
+Oak wilt is also transmitted through root grafts of other oak trees of the same species.
 For more information, visit the Minnesota Department of Natural Resources.

 - Visit the water and sewer page for information about sprinkling restrictions.